Paul Manafort Wardrobe Trial Enters Its Third Day with a Salty Judge

-The trial of the century is underway and Paul Manafort will easily be convicted of buying some ugly, expensive clothes, including a $15,000 ostrich jacket.
+The trial of the century is underway and Paul Manafort will easily be convicted of buying some expensive clothes, including a $15,000 ostrich jacket.

 This trial would be viewed less skeptically by many if Hillary was probed for all the many crimes she appears to have committed.
 Manafort bought expensive jackets and she facilitated the sale of a uranium mine and military technology to Russia.